-Water Management
+Water Management at Unit-I

 TNPL sources water from the river Cauvery for both the units.
 TNPL has installed a series of rain water harvesting structures in the factory campus.
-With the implementation of various water conservation measures, the overall water consumption is reduced to 32 KL per ton of paper- the lowest in the Industry.
-The Board Plant also has implemented water conservation measures and overall specific water consumption is restricted to 10 KL per ton of board.
+With the implementation of various water conservation measures, the overall water consumption is reduced to 35 KL per ton of paper- the lowest in the Industry.